-The team consists of Registered Nurses, Support Time & Recovery workers (STR) and Administrative staff, who assess vulnerable individuals with complex needs who are being brought into the Criminal Justice System having been accused of criminal activity.
-These needs include, but is not limited to, support with mental health, a learning disability, substance misuse, homelessness, financial needs or social difficulties.
+The team consists of Social Workers, Registered Mental Health Nurses, Support Time & Recovery workers (STR), Lived Experience Support Workers and the administration staff.
+The team assess vulnerable individuals with complex needs who are in the criminal justice system having been suspected of an offence.
+These needs include, but are not limited to, mental health and learning disabilities needs, alcohol and substance misuse, homelessness, and financial needs.

 Who uses our service?

 Individuals can be referred to the Liaison and Diversion Service by colleagues throughout the criminal justice process alongside self-referrals from individuals who have been arrested or present at magistrate’s court.
 A liaison and diversion tool is completed by custody staff for individuals who are in police custody, this enables the liaison and diversion practitioners to identify and prioritise those individuals who would most benefit from screening and assessment.